HCA 305

 Upon successful completion of this course, students will be able to:

-- Describe and examine the foundations, governing organizations, and the study of community health.
+- Examine the foundations, governing organizations, and core concepts of community and public health.

-- Evaluate aspects of the nation’s health ranging from infancy to older adults and examine best practices for improving community health.
+- Evaluate major health issues across the lifespan, from infancy through older adulthood, and identify best practices for improving community health.

-- Analyze key issues related to environmental health and safety and their impact on the community.
+- Analyze key issues related to environmental health and safety and its impact on the community.

-- Discuss factors affecting the community health including multicultural competence, social determinants, racial and ethnic disparities, and community mental healthcare.
+- Assess the influence of multicultural competence, social determinants, racial and ethnic disparities, and community mental healthcare on population health outcomes.

-- Examine best practices for safety and health in the workplace.
+- Explore best practices for promoting safety and health in the workplace.

 - Demonstrate proficiency with academic writing related to community health.